mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 any specifics about the setup behind the substrate endpoint.

+## IoT Gateways Use Case

+A number of IoT devices is connected via a low-power WPAN (e.g., a BLE piconet) and need to talk to their parent cloud service to provide sensor readings or receive firmware updates.
+When end-to-end IP connectivity is not possible or desirable for at least some of the devices, one or more IP capable nodes in the piconet can be designated as ad-hoc gateways to forward sensor traffic to the cloud and vice-versa.
+In other scenarios, a less constrained node - sometimes called a "smart gateway" - can assume the forwarding role permanently.
+In both cases, the gateway node routes messages based on client's session identifiers, which need to be unique among all the active participants so that the gateway can route unambiguously.
+The access network attachment is expected to change over time but the end-to-end communication (especially the security association) needs to persist for as long as possible.
+A strong requirement for these deployments is privacy: data on the public Internet (i.e., from the gateway to the cloud service) needs to be made as opaque as possible to passive observers, possibly hiding the natural traffic patterns associated with the sensor network.
+A mechanism to provide discovery of the proxy node to the rest of the piconet is also typically necessary.

+Today, the above requirements can be met by composing end-to-end DTLS
+{{?I-D.ietf-tls-dtls-connection-id}} sessions with client-chosen connection IDs from the sensors to the cloud together with a multiplexed secure tunnel (e.g., using HTTP/2 Websockets {{?RFC8441}}, or a proprietary shim) from the gateway to the cloud.
+In the future, a more homogeneous solution could be provided by QUIC {{?I-D.ietf-quic-transport}} for both the end-to-end and tunnelling services, thus simplifying code dependencies on the gateway nodes.

 # Requirements

 To use QUIC as a substrate, it could be beneficial if unreliable transmission is